Syvilla Fort: Death and legacy

 Five days before her death from breast cancer on November 8, 1975, Fort attended a tribute to her life's work which was organized by the Black Theater Alliance and hosted by her student Alvin Ailey and by Harry Belafonte.
 In 1992, Fort's work was honored again when dancers from several companies performed an evening of her choreography at New York's Symphony Space.

 Buddy Phillips' son Sabur Abdul-Salaam, Syvilla's stepson, published a book, Spiritual Journey of An American Muslim, that includes additional information about her.

-A short film was make of her by Ayoka Chenzira, Syvilla: They Dance to Her Drum (Short) (1979).
+A short film was made of her by Ayoka Chenzira, Syvilla: They Dance to Her Drum (Short) (1979).